Failed Inspection Leads To Evacuation Of Washington County Apartment Complex

 Arthur Keys, the president of the board of directors at the Thomas Campbell Apartment Complex, said an elevator inspection was done Wednesday and a smoke detector was unresponsive.
-He said in an emergency situation, the elevators would still operate rather than go to the first floor, which is unsafe for residents.READ MORE: Somerset County Crews Searching For Lost Emu
+He said in an emergency situation, the elevators would still operate rather than go to the first floor, which is unsafe for residents.READ MORE: Pittsburgh Weather: Rain Showers Ring In 2022

 Keys said they decided it was the best decision to evacuate residents and transport them to the Suburban Extended Stay in Washington County, a few miles down the road.